-Jose Ubaldo/Marc Littman MTA Media Relations (213) 922-3087/922-2700

-FOR IMMEDIATE RELEASE
+T: Jose Ubaldo/Marc Littman MTA Media Relations (213) 922-3087/922-2700 www.MTA.NET/PRESS/PRESSROOM E-MAIL: mediarelations@mta.net FOR IMMEDIATE RELEASE

-WWW.MTA.NET/PRESS/PRESSROOM

-E-MAIL: mediarelations@mta.net

-MTA OFFERS FREE RIDES TO BICYCLISTS ON METRO BUSES, METRO RAIL ON BIKE TO WORK DAY MAY 17
+MTA OFFERS FREE RIDES TO BICYCLISTS ON METRO BUSES, METRO RAIL ON BIKE TO WORK DAY MAY 16

-To promote Bike to Work Day Thursday, May 17, the MTA will offer bicyclists free rides on Metro Buses and Metro Rail trains that day allowing commuters to cover a portion of their trip on public transit.
+To promote Bike to Work Day Thursday, May 16, the MTA will offer bicyclists free rides on Metro Buses and Metro Rail trains that day allowing commuters to cover a portion of their trip on public transit.

 All new Metro buses come equipped with bike racks in the front of the bus, although the older coaches, which are being retired, do not have racks.
-To date, about 1,500 Metro buses can hold two bikes at a time.
+To date, more than 1,600 Metro buses can hold two bikes at a time.
 Cyclists always can ride for no additional charge anytime on Metro buses equipped with bike racks.
-On May 17, their Metro Bus ride also will be free.
+On May 16, their Metro Bus ride also will be free.

 Cyclists also can bring their bikes on Metro Rail and Metrolink trains for no additional charge.
-Since Metro Rail trains may be full during weekday rush hours MTA only allows bikes on its trains during non-peak hours (before 6 a.m. and after 9 a.m. and before 3 p.m. and after 7 p.m.) weekdays and anytime during weekends.
-Bicyclists are encouraged to board the last train car where there should be more room.
+Since Metro Rail trains may be full during weekday rush hours, MTA only allows bikes on its trains during non-peak hours (before 6 a.m. and after 9 a.m. and before 3 p.m. and after 7 p.m.) weekdays and anytime during weekends.
+Bicyclists are encouraged to board the last train car where there should be more room and not enter a full train.

-MTA is a sponsor of Southern California Bike to Work Day May 17, but the transportation agency's commitment to promoting bicycling as an alternative travel mode is a year-round effort.
+MTA is a sponsor of Southern California Bike to Work Day May 16, but the transportation agency has an ongoing commitment in supporting bicycling as another transportation choice to relieve congestion.